sourabhxyz/MuftEducation.in/docs/upsc/mathematics_optional/algebra/isomorphism.md

 * Any infinite cyclic group is isomorphic to $Z$.
 Indeed, if $a$ is a generator of the cyclic group, the mapping $a^{k} \rightarrow k$ is an isomorphism.
 Any finite cyclic group $\langle a\rangle$ of order $n$ is isomorphic to $Z_{n}$ under the mapping $a^{k} \rightarrow k \bmod n .$ That these correspondences are functions and are one-to-one is the essence of Theorem 4.1.
-Obviously, the mappings are onto.
-That the mappings are operation-preserving follows from Exercise 9 in Chapter 0 in the finite case and from the definitions in the infinite case.
+Obviously, the mappings are onto and can be verified to be operation preserving.
 * $U(10) \not \approx U(12) .$ This is a bit trickier to prove.
 First, note that $x^{2}=1$ for all $x$ in $U(12) .$ Now, suppose that $\phi$ is an isomorphism from $U(10)$ onto $U(12) .$ Then

   $$